BruhGaming1776/BananaCrumbs.US/terms-of-service.md

 - Consistently being rate-limited by our servers.
 - Intentionally trying to slow down, DDoS, or exploit the TempMail API.
 - Using our API to create your own API or service.
+- Scraping the data of our related websites and web services.

 You agree to not use our services for an purposes which violate United States Code or Arizona Revised Statutes.